ravendb/ravendb/docker/readme.md

 - `-BindTcpPort [port]` - default `38888` - the port number on which RavenDB Server listens for TCP connections exposed on the container

+- `-NoSetup` - disable setup wizard

 - `-AuthenticationDisabled` - HERE BE DRAGONS - disable authentication for RavenDB server

-- `-RemoveOnExit` - removes container when the main process exits
+- `-RemoveOnExit` - removes container when server exits

 - `-PublicServerUrl` - set the url under which server is available to the outside world (e.g. http://4.live-test.ravendb.net:80)